EURECA

 Description:

-The association sells local and seasonal products at fair prices set by the members.
-Priority is given to products grown by members that have been cultivated in coordination with other producers, are transported a short distance, and comply with social criteria such as fair trade and decent working conditions.
+The association prioritizes the sale of local and seasonal items at fair prices determined by its members.
+It focuses on products that are grown collaboratively with other producers, transported over short distances, and meet social standards such as fair trade and fair labour practices.

 Read More